-As a form of consumer protection, credit and debit card companies allow their customers to file disputes on transactions.
-Chargebacks can be filed for many reasons, including for cases where a customer received a defective product or never received a product from a store, incorrect billing, identity theft, cases of unrecognized and/or fraudulent activity on a credit card statement, and more.
+Credit card and debit card companies allow their customers to file disputes on transactions made on those cards.
+These disputes are known as chargebacks.
+A chargeback can be filed for many reasons, including when a customer received a defective product or never received a product from a store, incorrect billing, identity theft, cases of unrecognized and/or fraudulent activity on a credit card statement, and more.

 - In this case, feel free to remind them of the campaign, what you were raising funds for, and what they are helping make possible.